 2. If a school district employee has reason to believe that a student is abusing, possessing, transferring distributing or selling chemicals:

 a.
 The employee shall notify the building administrator or a member of the pre-assessment team and shall describe the basis for the suspicion.
 The building administrator and/or team will determine what action should be taken.
-Action may include conducting an investigation, gathering data, scheduling a conference with the student or parents, or providing a meeting between members of the team and the student to discuss the behaviors that have been reported and attempting to ascertain facts regarding chemical abuse.
+Action may include conducting an investigation, gathering data, scheduling a conference with the student or parents/guardians, or providing a meeting between members of the team and the student to discuss the behaviors that have been reported and attempting to ascertain facts regarding chemical abuse.

 b.
 The team may determine there is no chemical abuse.
 If the team determines there is chemical abuse, the team will select an appropriate course of action, which may include referral to a school counselor; sharing of resources for screening, assessment, and treatment planning; participation in support groups; or other appropriate measures.

 3. Students involved in the abuse, possession, transfer, distribution or sale of chemicals shall be suspended in compliance with the student discipline policy and the Pupil Fair Dismissal Act, Minn.
 Stat. § 121A.40-121A.56 and proposed for expulsion.

 C. Pre-assessment Team

 1. Every school may have a chemical abuse pre-assessment team designated by he superintendent or designee.
 The team will be composed of classroom teachers, administrators, and other appropriate professional staff to the extent they exist in each school, such as the school nurse, school counselor or psychologist, social worker, chemical abuse specialist, or others.

 2. The team is responsible for addressing reports of chemical abuse problems and making recommendations for appropriate responses in the individual reported cases.

-3. Within forty-five (45) days after receiving an individual reported case, the team shall make a determination whether to provide the student and, in the case of a minor, the student's parents with information about school and community services in connection with chemical abuse.
+3. Within forty-five (45) days after receiving an individual reported case, the team shall make a determination whether to provide the student and, in the case of a minor, the student's parents/guardians with information about school and community services in connection with chemical abuse.